-- Pay-per-click (CPC): You specify the maximum amount you're willing to pay per click by users on your ads.
+- Cost per click (CPC):you specify the maximum amount you're willing to pay per click by users on your ads.
 This is the best option when your aim is to attract visitors to your website.

 - Cost per mille (CPM): You specify a set cost for each 1,000 times your ad is shown, no matter how many clicks you receive.
 This is the best option if your aim is to raise awareness of your brand.

 What type of advertising can you do?